Skip to main content

 ← Back to blog

-The uniform selection problem
+the uniform problem

-# Simplified selection logic
+# Simplified selection

 candidates = ["sonnet", "opus"] if task.complexity == "high" else CASCADE